Projections of Substance Use Disorder in Older Adults (OA)

 - Linkages with medical services, aging services, and case management.
 (SAMHSA, 1998).

 Research on aging and addiction is continuously informing the field of new approaches and strategies that are research based.
-CASAT Training is offering a new 2-Part Live Online Webinar on June 15 & 16, 2021 from 8:00 am – 11:00 am PST each day.
-Addiction Among the Aging will be presented by Teresa Sacks, M.P.H. and Angela Broadus, PhD, CPS for a total of 6 CEUs.
+CASAT Learning offers a self-paced, online course, Addiction Among the Aging.
+This online continuing education course is presented by Teresa Sacks, M.P.H. and Angela Broadus, PhD, CPS for a total of 6 CEUs.
 The description is as follows:

 “Addictions among the aging are a serious public health concern often referred to as an “Invisible Epidemic.”
 Too often warning signs of addiction are misinterpreted as signs of aging or other age-related conditions.
-This webinar series will provide you with the fundamentals necessary to serve your elder clients.
+This course will provide you with the fundamentals necessary to serve your elder clients.

-By the end of this webinar series, participant should be able to:
+By the end of this online course, participant should be able to:

 - Describe the prevalence & problem of addiction in older adults including the impact ageism has on older adults.